MicrosoftDocs/memdocs/memdocs/intune/fundamentals/role-based-access-control.md

 ### Multiple role assignments
 If a user has multiple role assignments, permissions, and scope tags, those role assignments extend to different objects as follows:

-- Assign permissions and scope tags only apply to the objects (like policies or apps) in that role’s assignment Scope (Groups).
-Assign permissions and scope tags don’t apply to objects in other role assignments unless the other assignment specifically grants them.
+- Assign permissions and scope tags only apply to the objects (like policies or apps) in that role's assignment Scope (Groups).
+Assign permissions and scope tags don't apply to objects in other role assignments unless the other assignment specifically grants them.
-- Other permissions (such as Create, Read, Update, Delete) and scope tags apply to all objects of the same type (like all policies or all apps) in any of the user’s assignments.
+- Other permissions (such as Create, Read, Update, Delete) and scope tags apply to all objects of the same type (like all policies or all apps) in any of the user's assignments.
-- Permissions and scope tags for objects of different types (like policies or apps), don’t apply to each other.
-A Read permission for a policy, for example, doesn’t provide a Read permission to apps in the user’s assignments.
+- Permissions and scope tags for objects of different types (like policies or apps), don't apply to each other.
+A Read permission for a policy, for example, doesn't provide a Read permission to apps in the user's assignments.

 ## Next steps
 - [Assign a role to a user](assign-role.md)